 For every single submittal, there are multiple people involved in reviewing and approving before it gets published to the field.
 Through all of these handoffs, submittal documents get marked up, renamed, reordered, and stamped to guarantee that the field team builds according to specifications.
 If teams don’t have the right tools, they could be jumping from multiple platforms, or reverting to manual, inefficient systems.

 Using tools that centralize documents enable PDF markups for submittals, teams will no longer spend time exporting documents, marking them up in a separate PDF tool, and uploading them back into a system.
-Instead, this feature allows users to effortlessly annotate submittals with features like text, highlights, shapes, callouts, and stamps, to get the right information recorded, fast.
+Instead, this construction management software feature allows users to effortlessly annotate submittals with text, highlights, shapes, callouts, and stamps, to get the right information recorded, fast.

 When a submittal gets sent out for review, it’s very rare that it only needs to be approved by one party.
 Instead, approvers can include the architect, mechanical designer, electrical designer, and plumbing designer.
 Since most submittals require a two-week window to receive final approval, it’s not productive to wait for each party to review the submittal independently before going on to the next reviewer.
 By being able to assign a submittal to all the required reviewers at the same time, it reduces the risk of delays and the time you spend managing and collecting feedback.